mvaganov/thinkwithtools/curriculum.md

 ---

-## Class 5: Clarity and Knowledge Representation
+## Section 5: Clarity and Knowledge Representation
 <!-- ~95 min -->
 <details><summary>Review Reviewing the Reviewers</summary><ul>
   <li> <i>(25 min)</i> Share review sites as a class.
 Have each student identify which AI tool got the best reviews on their review site.
 Ask each student "Which review seems the most credible?"
 Did anything about the AI output surprise anyone?